Seirdy/seirdy.one/content/posts/website-best-practices.md

 1. If an image isn't essential, you shouldn't include it inline.
 2. Yes, users could disable images.
 That's _their_ choice.
 If your page uses lazy loading, you've effectively (and probably unintention&shy;ally) made that choice for a large number of users.

+Nonetheless, expect some readers to have images disabled (blind readers, metered connections).
+Follow good practices for alt-text. _Concisely_ summarize the image content the best you can, in the context of the surrounding content.
+Don't include information that isn't present in the image; save supplementary information for a `<figcaption>` element.
+If the image is a picture of text from a website, link to that website to allow users to read its contents in context; this can serve as an "image transcript" of sorts.

 ### Related issues

 Pages should finish making all network requests while loading, save for a form submission.
+This makes it easy to load pages in the background before disconnecting.
 I singled out lazy-loading, but other factors can violate this constraint.

 One example is pagination.
 It's easier to download one long article ahead of time, but inconvenient to load each page separately.
 Displaying content all at once also improves searchability.
 The single-page approach has obvious limits: don't expect users to happily download a single-page novel.

 Another common offender is infinite-scrolling.
 This isn't an issue without JavaScript.
 Some issues with infinite-scrolling were summed up quite nicely in [a single panel on xkcd](https://xkcd.com/1309/).

+A hybrid between the two is paginated content in which users click a "load next page" link to load the next page below the current page (typically using "dynamic content replacement").
+It's essentially the same as infinite scrolling, except additional content is loaded after a click rather than by scrolling.
+This is only slightly less bad than infinite scrolling; it still has the same fundamental issue of allowing readers to lose their place.

+I've discussed loading pages in the background, but what about saving a page offline (e.g. with <kbd>Ctrl</kbd> + <kbd>s</kbd>)?
+While lazy-loading won't interfere with the ability to save a complete page offline, some of these related issues can.
+Excessive pagination and inline scrolling make it impossible to download a complete page without manually scrolling or following pagination links to the end.

 About custom colors
 -------------------